 “We prevailed on him and asked if he could please bring the baseball,” said Rev. John P. Caulfield.

 Dorsey carried the baseball in a briefcase into his meeting with Pope John Paul II.
 And the pontiff agreed.

 Translated from its Latin, Pope John Paul II signed the ball “To Sparky, with blessing,” and dated it June 26, 1993.

 “When the pope was asked to sign it, he asked, ‘What’s baseball?’”
 Anderson said in 2000.
 “When he was told, he went ahead and autographed it.
 I’ll guarantee you it’s the only baseball around autographed by a pope.
 It’s one of a kind.”

 Sparky Anderson donated this baseball, which was signed for him by Pope John Paul II in 1993, to the National Baseball Hall of Fame and Museum during his orientation tour as a new inductee in 2000.
 Written in Latin, the Pope's message to Anderson translates as, “To Sparky, with blessing.”
 B-17-2002 (Milo Stewart, Jr. / National Baseball Hall of Fame)

-Sparky Anderson, one of the 2000 Hall of Fame inductees, gives a Cleveland Indians player a pep talk during the Hall of Fame Game at Doubleday Field.
-(Tom Ryder / National Baseball Hall of Fame Library)
+Sparky Anderson, one of the 2000 Hall of Fame inductees, chats with a Cleveland Indians player at the July 24, 2000, Hall of Fame Game at Doubleday Field.
+(Tom Ryder/National Baseball Hall of Fame and Museum)

 It’s certainly the only one of its kind in the collections of the Baseball Hall of Fame.
 Anderson kept the signed baseball in a safety deposit box in Thousand Oaks, Calif., before donating it to the Hall of Fame.